jiehoonn/jiehoonn/README.md

 - 🫨 Former Physical Therapy student turned Computer Science student
 - 🌱 I’m currently learning Javascript
-- 👨🏻‍💻 Working on my Personal Website
+- 👨🏻‍💻 Working on an NBA MVP Predictor ML Algorithm
-- 🥅 2024 Goals: Learn more about game developer tools
+- 🥅 2024 Goals: Learn more about Machine Learning and Artificial Intelligence
 - ⚡ Fun fact: I love swimming and being at the beach

 ### Connect with me: